mortarbug/PythonCoursework/README.md

 # PythonCoursework
-Python milestone projects for various courses
+Python milestone projects for my Python Programming Course.
+Includes a tic-tac-toe game and a Blackjack game.